maxkratt/FishNet-Documentation/guides/features/network-communication/synchronizing/syncstopwatch.md

     /* Like all SyncType callbacks, asServer is true if the callback
      * is occuring on the server side, false if on the client side. */

-    //Operations can be used to be notified of changes to the timer.
+    // Operations can be used to be notified of changes to the timer.
-    //This is much like other SyncTypes.
+    // This is much like other SyncTypes.
-    //Here is an example of performing logic only if starting or stopping. if (op == SyncStopwatchOperation.Start || op == SyncStopwatchOperation.Stop) {
+    // Here is an example of performing logic only if starting or stopping. if (op == SyncStopwatchOperation.Start || op == SyncStopwatchOperation.Stop) {
-        //Do logic.
+        // Do logic.
     }

     /* prev, our float, indicates the value of the stopwatch prior to